skypjack/entt/docs/md/meta.md

 It's important to include the header file `pointer.hpp` to make these specializations available to the compiler when needed.<br/>
-The same file also contains many examples for the users that are interested in making their own containers available to the meta system.
+The same file also contains many examples for the users that are interested in making their own pointer-like types available to the meta system.

 When a type is recognized as a pointer-like one by the meta system, it's possible to dereference the instances of `meta_any` that contain these objects.